mattconnell/docker-cah/README.md

 1. Clone repo
 1. Configure your server name in `config.yml`
 1. Configure a repository with the actual CAH code/config in `Dockerfile`
+    - I use QuillOmega's version since its least broken: https://github.com/QuillOmega0/cah
+    - Any similarly-packaged CAH app should work though.

 # Build/deploy